boldbi/bold-bi-docs/docs/site-administration/embed-settings.md

         </tbody>
         </table>

-> **NOTE:** This embed feature will be available only in the Embedded BI Plan.

 ## Get common embed secret code from UMS

-This common embed secret code would help you to embed the dashboard from multiple sites with the same embed secret code.
-If you reset the common embed secret code, it will break the previously working embedded dashboards in all the sites.
+This common embed secret code will help you embed the dashboard from multiple sites using the same code.
+If you reset the common embed secret code, it will break the previously embedded dashboards on all sites.

-1. Click the profile icon and select the `Manage sites(Admin access)` option, then it would open the UMS sites page in a new tab.
+1. Click on the profile icon and select the `Manage sites (Admin access)` option to open the UMS sites page in a new tab.

     ![Navigate to sites](/static/assets/site-administration/images/navigate-sites.png)

-2. In UMS, go to the settings page and click `Embed.` Enable the `Enable embed authentication` under that page.
+2. In UMS, go to the settings page and click on `Embed`.
+Enable the option for `Enable embed authentication` on that page.

     ![Enable embed authentication](/static/assets/site-administration/images/ums-enable-embed.png)

-3. Click the `Generate Secret` button.
+3. Click on the `Generate Secret` button.

     ![Generate secret code](/static/assets/site-administration/images/ums-generate-secret-code.png)

-4. On clicking it, the secret code will be generated.
-Save the secret key safely as it will not be able to retrieve or restore this generated secret.
+4. Once clicked, the secret code will be generated.
+Make sure to save the secret key securely as it cannot be retrieved or restored once generated.

     ![Copy secret code](/static/assets/site-administration/images/ums-copy-secret-code.png)

-5. Once the secret code is generated, it can be reset by clicking the `Reset Secret` button.
+5. If needed, the secret code can be reset by clicking on the `Reset Secret` button.

     ![Reset secret code](/static/assets/site-administration/images/ums-reset-secret-code.png)